zapier/zapier-platform/packages/cli/README-source.md

 The second argument for middleware is the `z` object, but it does *not* include `z.request()` as using that would easily create infinite loops.

+#### Error Response Handling

+Since v10 `afterResponse` defaults to one that calls `response.throwForStatus()`.
+This makes you responsible for error response  handling when you do use `afterResponse`.
+Like in the above example, first handle any cases that `throwForStatus` shouldn't or doesn't (correctly) throw for.

 ### HTTP Request Options

 Shorthand requests and manual `z.request([url], options)` calls support the following HTTP `options`: